 I carried him, kicking and screaming all the way to the elevator to the parking garage.
 The whole way he screamed, “Momma, Momma.
 I want Momma.”

 The other people in the elevator starred as I tried to calm down the desparate child in my arms.
 I gently reinforced to him, “Next time if you sit in the cart like a good boy, then we can stay.”

 All the way to the car he threw a fit and wailed for “Momma.”‘ Slightly embarrassed, I grimaced at the people trapped in the elevator with me and this squirming, screaming child.
 As I crossed the parking lot two men were following me.
 I stopped beside my car and was fumbling to find my keys in my purse when one of the men approached me.
 In a quiet but demanding tone, “Can you tell me, where is his mother?”

 I realized that he thought I was not this child’s mother, and that he thought I might be kidnapping him.
 I took a deep breath.
 “I am his mother.
-He has two moms.
-We raise him together.
-I am ‘Mommy,’ and she is ‘Momma.’
+He lives with me and my partner.
+He calls her ‘Momma.’
 That’s why he was calling for ‘Momma.’ ”